github/docs/content/communities/moderating-comments-and-conversations/limiting-interactions-for-your-personal-account.md

 ---
-title: Limiting interactions for your user account
+title: Limiting interactions for your personal account
 intro: You can temporarily enforce a period of limited activity for certain users in all public repositories owned by your personal account.
 versions:
   fpt: '*'